buluma/ansible-collection-roles/roles/zabbix_web/README.md

             - Template OS Linux by Zabbix agent
 ```

-The machine you are running this on, may need to be prepared, I use this playbook to ensure everything is in place to let the role work.
+The machine needs to be prepared.
+In CI this is done using `molecule/default/prepare.yml`:
 ```yaml
 ---
 - name: Prepare